Badg/toy_address_parser/README.md

 ## Important notes

 +   There are some third-party dependency choices here that I would not necessarily make in production.
 In particular, though trio itself is (in my opinion) an extremely good project, the trio ecosystem is very fledgeling.
 I might consider it for production use, but only after a heavy technical discussion with whatever team I was working with.
 Note that there are some interop tools that makes it easy to work with eg asyncio libraries, but for the extremely simple use I had for it here, they weren't needed.
++   Testing for this is woefully insufficient for production, especially for something as finicky as address parsing.
+There's been a whole lot of ink spilled about "things developers think they know (but are wrong) about addresses".
+There's absolutely no way this captures the edge cases.
++   Frankly, I'm not even convinced writing a grammar is the right way of doing this.
+But it was the most expedient way I personally could implement an address parser, and also gave me an excuse to play around with Lark, which I've been meaning to do for a while
-+   I had to time-box myself on this; I really couldn't put in more than a day and a half over a single weekend
++   I had to time-box myself on this; I really couldn't put in more than a day and a half over a single weekend.
+Total (wall clock) time was less than 10hrs, including a chunk of time spent reading up on international address formats
 +   If I had more time, I'd build a parser using deep learning, trained on the OpenStreetMap dataset.
 But I've worked with OSM data before and I know it well enought to say there's no way I would have fit that within a single weekend
-+   Side note, I'm not sure where they source their training data, but that's basically the idea behind [deepparse](https://deepparse.org/), and **exactly** the [methodology](https://www.mapzen.com/blog/inside-libpostal/) behind [libpostal](https://github.com/openvenues/libpostal), including its python binding, [pypostal](https://github.com/openvenues/pypostal)
++   Side note, I'm not sure where they source their training data, but that's basically the idea behind [deepparse](https://deepparse.org/), and **exactly** the [methodology](https://www.mapzen.com/blog/inside-libpostal/) behind [libpostal](https://github.com/openvenues/libpostal), including its python binding, [pypostal](https://github.com/openvenues/pypostal). **If I really needed to do address parsing in prod, I would just use a library to do it!**
-+
++   All of the applications for the parser (the localhost server, the CLI, and the library import) are all manually tested, for time reasons.
+These are all things you *can* have automated integration tests for, but it's not as simple as the parser, so I cut that for time

 ## Installation, usage, tests